dji-sdk/Onboard-SDK-Doc/source/quickstart/attention.md

 >* This command will fail after restart the drone and development platform.
 Please use the command to start the drone's simulation feature before you need.
 >* DJI pilot does not have the visual interface, developer only could view the status of the Application by the Map, Attitude, Altitude, Speed and other data.

-#### Using DJI assistant 2
- enables developers to use the emulator in DJI assistant 2 to simulate osdk based applications.

 #### Using DJI Assistant 2
 After connecting the M300 RTK to DJI Assistant 2, developer can use the simulator in DJI Assistant 2 to simulate the flight of the drone.